-While we were traveling, I got my hands on a piece of baklava in Santorini that was probably three inches tall!
+When we visited Greece, I got my hands on a piece of baklava that was probably three inches tall!
 This thing was huge!
-And sooo delicious...with those flaky layers of phyllo dough drenched in a sweet honey syrup.
+And so delicious...with those flaky layers of phyllo dough drenched in a sweet honey syrup.
 To die for.
-I knew for sure that this would be one of those recipes I'd have to replicate at home, but this time with a "pumpkin spice" twist featuring pumpkin, pecans, and fall spices.
+I knew this would be one of those recipes I'd have to replicate at home, but this time with a "pumpkin spice" twist featuring pumpkin, pecans, and fall spices.

 If you aren't familiar with baklava, it is a traditional dessert commonly enjoyed in the Middle East and the Mediterranean.
-While there are tons of different variations of this treat, baklava basically just consists of layers of phyllo dough, nuts, butter, and sugar, and depending on the variety lemon juice or honey.
+While there are tons of different variations of this treat, baklava consists of layers of phyllo dough, nuts, butter, and sugar, and depending on the variety lemon juice or honey.

-The baklava recipe today that I'm sharing with you today has a bit of a fun twist to it.
-Instead of sharing a basic baklava recipe with you, I've decided to spice things up a bit by adding pumpkin to the layers.
-I mean, it is fall after all so why not?
-While I always love a good ol' piece of classic baklava, this pumpkin baklava is the perfect excuse for enjoying another pumpkin dessert.
+While I always love a good ol' piece of classic baklava, this Pumpkin-Spiced Baklava is the perfect excuse for enjoying another pumpkin dessert.
 It could even be a fun addition to the usual pumpkin pie served at Thanksgiving!

 Now excuse me as I go polish off the last piece of pumpkin baklava in my fridge (I may or may not be guilty of eating half of the 9x13 pan by myself).